-Several of the predefined kernel exception-types are implicitly enabled in certain contexts to ensure their prompt delivery (see Section 5.11.1, p.
-84).
+Several of the predefined kernel exception-types are implicitly enabled in certain contexts to ensure their prompt delivery (see Section 5.10.1, p.
+86).

-The μ C++ kernel polls implicitly for nonlocal exceptions (and cancellation, see Section 6, p.
-89) when the following occur:
+The μ C++ kernel implicitly polls for nonlocal exceptions (and cancellation, see Section 6, p.
+91) at these points:

 - after a call to uBaseTask::yield, - when an Enable statement is encountered, - when a uEnableCancel object is instantiated (see Section 6.2, p.
-90) - after a task migrates to another cluster, - after a task unblocks if it blocked when trying to enter a monitor, - after a task unblocks if it blocked on an Accept statement, - after a task unblocks if it blocked when acquiring a uLock, - after a task unblocks if it blocked when trying to perform I/O, - the first time a coroutine/task's main routine is executed, - after uBaseCoroutine::suspend/uBaseCoroutine::resume return.
+92) - after a task migrates to another cluster, - after a task unblocks if it blocked when trying to enter a monitor, - after a task unblocks if it blocked on an Accept statement, - after a task unblocks if it blocked when acquiring a uLock, - after a task unblocks if it blocked when trying to perform I/O, - the first time a coroutine/task's main routine is executed, - after uBaseCoroutine::suspend/uBaseCoroutine::resume return.